 Reply:

-There are multiple advantages of the proposed models that have been mentioned indicatedin various part of the paper.
-The paper suggests that its proposed models for multi-dimensional POLSAR also includes the traditional model for SAR as its special case (d=1).
-Moreover, its scalar observable leads to consistent measures of distance, while other scalar observables normally used (comment: is this correct?), such as span, cannot.
+There are several advantages of the proposed models that have been mentioned in the paper, although not specifically highlighted as such.
+To clarify, the paper suggests that its proposed models for multi-dimensional POLSAR also encompass the traditional model for SAR as a special case (i.e. d=1).
+Moreover, its scalar observable leads to consistent measures of distance, which is something lacking in many other common scalar observables, such as span.
 Even better are the properties of these proposed consistent measures of distance.
 First, compared to existing measures of distance (section II.B) the proposed pdf is, as the Reviewer noted, defined completely and not just asymptotically.
 Second, extending from the widely used intensity-ratio in SAR, the determinant-ratio can be considered as its natural extension in the multi-dimensional case!

-by summarizing them in the of the paper
+We have now further emphasized the above advantages in a rewritten Conclusion section.

 Comment: